Relinquishment (paṭinissagga)

 2. “Is renunciation like surrender?”
 Answered by Ajahn Pasanno.
 [Renunciation] [Relinquishment]

 Quote: “You let go a little, you get a little peace.
 You let go a lot, and you get a lot peace.
 Let go completely, and you get complete peace.” — Ajahn Chah.
-[Relinquishment] [Tranquility]
+[Ajahn Chah] [Relinquishment] [Tranquility]

 Download audio (0:30)